zkry/intentional.el/README.md

 ## Installation

+> NOTICE: Installing the Elisp library is pretty trivial.
+Currently
+> installing the browser extension is tricky as you have to use a
+> application as an intermediary to read a file on your computer.
+I
+> intend to make installation easier but the current installation
+> process involves quite a few steps, so be warned.

 Due to how browsers work, there are a few steps involved to sending data directly to your browser and thus the setup involves three
 components: the elisp library, the data sending intermediary program,